HafsaHameed457/NT-Info/README.md

 Helps developers and users understand the significance of a version change.
 Is it a major update, minor feature, or just a bug fix?

+## What is a web server?

+- It is a software which serves web content (HTML, PDF, web pages, api json)

+- It uses HTTP protocol.

+- When you type a URL in your browser or click on a link, the web server is what receives and processes that request, delivering the requested content, like web pages, images, or files, back to your browser.